-Students along with parents/guardians will select two (2) electives.
-A third choice will be indicated on the Welcome to Grade 9 form as a record for us in the event that a student's timetable does not allow for the first two choices.
+Students along with parents/guardians will select three (3) electives.
+A fourth choice will be indicated on the Grade 9 verification form as a record for us in the event that a student's timetable does not allow for the first three choices.

 Building the Entrepreneurial Mindset- Open BEM101

 Drama - Open ADA101

 Expressions of Aboriginal Culture - Open NAC101

 Éducation Physique - FI - Open PPL10F

 Health and Physical Education - Open PPL101

 Music - Open AMI101

 Music - Guitar - Open AMG101

 Music - Strings - Open AMS101

 Technology and the Skilled Trades - Open TAS101

-Visual Arts - Open AVI101
+Visual Arts - Onen AVI101